 Serious Injuries in Lansing Rideshare Vehicle Accident Cases

-MCL – Section 257.58c defines injuries that qualify as a serious impairment of body function, allowing personal injury victims of rideshare car accidents to seek additional damages beyond no-fault insurance.
-These injuries include:
+MCL – Section 257.58c defines injuries that qualify as a serious impairment of a body function, allowing personal injury victims of rideshare car accidents to seek additional damages beyond no-fault insurance.
+These injuries may require you to seek medical attention and include:

 Severe physical injuries, such as the loss or loss of use of limbs